DevExpress/devextreme-documentation/api-reference/_hidden/dxAccordionItem/titleTemplate.md

 A template name or container.

 ---
-The following types of the specified value are available.
+The following types of the specified value are available:

 - Assign a string containing the name of the required [template](/api-reference/10%20UI%20Components/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Components/Markup_Components/dxTemplate/').
 - Assign a jQuery object of the template's container.